Dialectical Epimeleia: Platonic Care of the Soul and Philosophical Cognition

 DOI:

-dialectic, elenchus, care, affect, soul, wander.Abstract
+dialectic, elenchus, care, affect, soul, wander.Resumo

 In this paper I argue that Plato’s notion of the care of the self is his remedy to the psychological malady he refers to as ‘wandering’.
 The wandering self requires care, and a close reading of the Platonic corpus indicates self-cultivation means stabilizing the soul in accordance with its intelligent nature.
 I then argue that Plato appropriates the ethical injunction to care for the soul and draws from it an important epistemological consequence.
 Specifically, his view is that a wandering soul’s instability renders it incapable of philosophical cognition.
 To engender a healthy soul, one must participate in dialectic.